 Abstract

-In many situations, people are asked to ex-ante pledge or commit to behaving honestly.
-While the positive effects of pledges have been shown in some studies, some of the findings have been challenged and other studies showed that pledges could be ineffective or even counter-productive.
-Moreover, several important questions – such as how pledges interact with sanctions, whether their effects last, or how should they be worded – have not been examined systematically.
-We developed an innovative online paradigm – the Online Matrix Task – that enables examining these and related questions and explored the effects of pledges in two studies, the first consisting of two waves of data collection, and the second with a larger and representative sample.
-We found that pledges can reduce dishonesty significantly in sequential, and not just one-shot decisions, considerably also compared to fines, repeatedly across times, consistently across individuals as well as levels of cheating, and between several different wordings.
-Our results substantiate the effects of pledges on reducing cheating and offer several directions for future research on understanding the underlying mechanisms of how pledges make people behave more honestly.
+There are many situations in which people are asked to pledge ex ante or to commit to behaving honestly.
+While there have been studies demonstrating the positive effects of pledges, some of these findings have been challenged, and there have been other studies showing that pledges could be ineffective or even counter-productive.
+Moreover, several important questions, such as how pledges interact with sanctions, whether their effects last, or how should they be worded, have not been examined systematically.
+To address these issues, we developed an innovative online paradigm – the “Online Matrix Task” – that facilitates the examination of these and related questions.
+With the Online Matrix Task, we have scrutinized the effects of pledges in two studies with different data bases: the first involving two phases of data collection, and the second with a larger and representative sample.
+We found that pledges can reduce dishonesty significantly in sequential decisions, and not just one-shot decisions.
+They can also reduce dishonesty considerably compared to fines, repeatedly across different times, and consistently across individuals and several different wordings.
+In addition, pledges have an ameliorative effect on levels of cheating.
+Our results establish the effects of pledges on reducing cheating, and suggest several directions for future research in order to better understand the underlying mechanisms of how pledges make people behave more honestly.

-Pledging to behave honestly
+Pledging to Behave Honestly

-In many situations, people are asked to state, ex-ante, that they intend to abide by some set of rules, regulations or norms.
-For example, witnesses swear to tell the truth in their testimony, students are asked to state they would not cheat on an exam, employees are asked to confirm they will follow their organization’s code of conduct, and public officials pledge they will not abuse the power of their office.
-Although such pledges should inspire ethical behavior (Schlesinger, 2011), when pledges substitute monitoring and auditing they also raise the risk that some people may take advantage of the situation and make false reports to claim higher benefits for themselves.
-Abundant research on unethical behavior has shown that indeed many people would cheat when given the opportunity (Gerlach, Teodorescu, & Hertwig, 2019; Jacobsen, Fosgaard, & Pascual‐Ezama, 2018), and when they can justify it (e.g., Shalvi, Gino, Barkan, & Ayal, 2015), but some research has also suggested that making the ethical requirement more salient can reduce the likelihood that people will behave dishonestly (Ayal, Gino, Barkan & Ariely, 2015; Bazerman & Gino, 2012).
+There are many situations in which people are asked to declare ex ante that they intend to abide by a specified set of rules, regulations, or norms.
+For example, witnesses must swear to tell the truth in their testimony, students are asked to state that they will not cheat on an exam, employees are asked to confirm that they will follow their organization’s code of conduct, and public officials pledge not to abuse the power of their office.
+Although such pledges should encourage ethical behavior (Schlesinger, 2011), when pledges are relied upon in place of monitoring and auditing, they also raise the risk that some people may take advantage of the situation and make false reports to claim higher benefits for themselves.
+Abundant research on unethical behavior has shown that, indeed, many people would cheat when given the opportunity (Gerlach et al., 2019; Jacobsen et al., 2018), and when they can justify doing so (e.g., Shalvi et al., 2015).
+However, some research has also suggested that making the ethical requirement more salient can reduce the likelihood that people will behave dishonestly (Ayal et al., 2015; Bazerman & Gino, 2012).

-Theoretically, asking people to ex-ante commit to behaving honestly could reduce dishonesty for various reasons.
-First, pledges may serve as moral reminders (e.g., Mazar, Amir & Ariely, 2008), stressing the importance of ethical behavior in the situation.
-A different account is that pledges act as signals of social norms, encouraging people not to deviate from others’ behavior and thereby maintain their ethicality.
-Indeed, much research has showed that highlighting social norms can help curb undesired behavior, such as littering (Reno, Cialdini, & Kallgren,1993).
-Thus, it is possible that, when asking people to pledge, the perception of an ethical social norm gains more saliency than it had before.
-A third account proposes that pledges are pre-commitment devices (Baca-Motes, Brown, Gneezy, Keenan, & Nelson, 2012) and exert their influence because they appeal to people’s inherent desire for self-consistency (Swann, Rentfrow, & Guinn, 2003).
+Theoretically, there are several reasons why asking people to commit ex ante to behaving honestly could reduce dishonesty.
+First, pledges can serve as moral reminders (e.g., Mazar, Amir & Ariely, 2008), emphasizing the importance of ethical behavior in the situation.
+Alternatively, pledges can act as signals of social norms, encouraging people not to deviate from others’ behavior, thereby helping them maintain their ethicality.
+Indeed, considerable research has shown that highlighting social norms can help curb undesired behavior, such as littering (Reno, Cialdini, & Kallgren,1993).
+Thus, it is possible that when people are asked to pledge, their perception of an ethical social norm becomes more salient than it was before.
+A third approach to pledges posits that pledges are pre-commitment devices (Baca-Motes, Brown, Gneezy, Keenan, & Nelson, 2012) and exert their influence by appealing to people’s inherent desire for self-consistency (Swann, Rentfrow, & Guinn, 2003).